Experimental Stats (7 days)

 The system consists of the following smart contracts:

-- ProxyAdmin 0x171a…d7c4Through this contract that controls upgrades for most other contracts.
+- ProxyAdmin 0x171a…d7c4This contract is an admin of most other contracts allowed to upgrade their implementations.
 It is owned by a 4-of-6 multisig.

-- ProxyAdmin (2) 0x9aD4…0aDaThis is a different proxy admin for the three contracts below.
-It is also owned by a single private key.
+- ProxyAdmin (2) 0x9aD4…0aDaThis is a different proxy admin for the three gateway contracts below.
+It is also owned by a 4-of-6 multisig..

-- This contract stores the following tokens: BADGER, BAL, CELR, COMP, CRV, DODO, DPX, GNO, GRT, LINK, LRC, MATH, MKR, OHM, SPELL, sUSD, SUSHI, UNI, WBTC, WOO, YFI.
+- Main entry point for users depositing ERC20 tokens.
+Upon depositing, on L2 a generic, "wrapped" token will be minted.
+This contract stores the following tokens: BADGER, BAL, CELR, COMP, CRV, DODO, DPX, GNO, GRT, LINK, LRC, MATH, MKR, OHM, SPELL, sUSD, SUSHI, UNI, WBTC, WOO, YFI.

-- This contract stores the following tokens: LAND, MCB, USDC, USDT.
+- Main entry point for users depositing ERC20 tokens that require minting custom token on L2.
+This contract stores the following tokens: LAND, MCB, rDPX, USDC, USDT.

 The current deployment carries some associated risks:

 - Funds can be stolen if a contract receives a malicious code upgrade.
 There is no delay on code upgrades (CRITICAL).